-When the content includes a photograph or information relating to a student, the Board will abide by the provisions of Policy 8330 - Student Records.
+When the content includes a photograph or personally identifiable information relating to a student, the Board will abide by the provisions of Policy 8330 - Student Records.

-All links included on the pages must also meet the above criteria and comply with State and Federal laws (e.g., copyright laws, Children's Internet Protection Act), ADA, Student Online Personal Protection Act (SOPPA) and Children's Online Privacy Protection Act (COPPA).
-Nothing in this paragraph shall prevent the Academy from linking the Board's website to (1) recognized news/media outlets (e.g., local newspapers' websites, local television stations' websites) or (2) to websites that are developed and hosted by outside commercial vendors pursuant to a contract with the Board.
-The Board recognizes that such third party websites may contain age appropriate advertisements that are inconsistent with the requirements of Policy 9700.01, AG 9700B, and State and federal Law.

-Under no circumstances is a website to be used for commercial purposes advertising, political lobbying, providing financial gains or any solicitation for the benefit of any individual.
-Included in this prohibition is the fact no webpages contained on the Academy's website may: (1) include statements or other items that support or oppose a candidate for public office or a ballot proposal, the investigation, prosecution or recall of a public official, or passage of a tax levy or bond issue; (2) link to a website of another organization if the other website includes such a message; (3) communicate information that supports or opposes any labor organization or any action by, on behalf of, or against any labor organization; or communicate a political position or advocate for an issue.
+Under no circumstances is Academy-created content, apps and services, to be used for commercial purposes, advertising, political lobbying or to provide financial gains for any individual.
+Included in this prohibition is the fact no web content contained on the Academy's website may:

-Under no circumstances is a staff member-created webpage/site including personal webpages/sites, to be used to post student progress reports, grades, class assignments, or any other similar class-related material.
-The board maintains its own website (e.g., [Progressbook]) that employees are required to use for the purpose of conveying information to students and/or parents.

-Staff members are prohibited from requiring students to go to the staff member's personal webpages/sites (including, but not limited to, their Facebook or MySpace pages) to check grades, obtain class assignments and/or class-related materials, and/or to turn in assignments.

-If a staff member creates a webpage/site related to his/her class, it must be hosted on the Board's server.

-Unless the webpage/site contains student personally identifiable information, Board websites that are created by students and/or staff members that are posted on the Internet should not be password protected or otherwise contain restricted access features, whereby only employees, student(s), or other limited groups of people can access the site.
-Community members, parents, employees, staff, students, and other website users will generally be given full access to the sites created pursuant to this policy.
+- include statements or other items that support or oppose a candidate for public office, the investigation, prosecution or recall of a public official, or passage of a tax levy or bond issue; - 2. link to a website of another organization if the other website includes such a message; or - communicate information that supports or opposes any labor organization or any action by, on behalf of, or against any labor organization. - 4.
+Under no circumstances is staff member-created content, apps and services, including personal web pages/sites, to be used to post student progress reports, grades, class assignments, or any other similar class-related material.
+Employees are required to use the Board-specified website, app or service (e.g., [Progressbook]) for the purpose of conveying information to students and/or parents. - 5.
+Staff members are prohibited from requiring students to go to the staff member's personal web pages/sites (including, but not limited to, their Facebook, Instagram, Pinterest pages) to check grades, obtain class assignments and/or class-related materials, and/or to turn in assignments. - 6.
+If a staff member creates content, apps and services, related to his/her class, it must be hosted on the Board's server or an Academy-affiliated server. - 7.
+Unless the content, apps and services contains student personally-identifiable information, Board websites, apps and web services that are created by students and/or staff members that are posted on the Internet should not be password protected or otherwise contain restricted access features, whereby only employees, student(s), or other limited groups of people can access the site.
+Community members, parents, employees, staff, students, and other website users will generally be given full access to the Board's website(s), apps and web services.

-Such websites should address both internal and external audiences who will view the information.
-Academy websites must be located on Board-affiliated servers.
+Web content, apps and web services should reflect an understanding that both internal and external audiences will be viewing the information.

+School web pages/sites, apps and web services must be located on Board-owned or Academy-affiliated servers.

+The Educational Service Provider shall prepare administrative guidelines defining the rules and standards applicable to the use of the Board's website and the creation of web content, apps and web services by staff and students.

-The Board retains all proprietary rights related to the design of websites and/or pages hosted on the Board's servers, absent written agreement to the contrary.
+The Board retains all proprietary rights related to the design of web content, apps and web services that are hosted on Board-owned or Academy-affiliated servers, absent written agreement to the contrary.

-Students who want their class work to be displayed on the Board's Web site must have written parental permission and must expressly license the display without cost to the Board.
-Prior written parental permission is necessary for a student to be identified by name anywhere on the Board's website.
+Students who want their class work to be displayed on the Board's website must have written parent permission and expressly license its display without cost to the Board.

+Prior written parent permission is necessary for a student to be identified by name on the Board's website.